NetLingo The Internet Dictionary

 top-level domain

 a.k.a.
-TLD, gTLD, or generic top-level domain
+TLD, gTLD, generic top-level domain, strings, domain name ending, domain names

 In the Domain Name System (DNS) hierarchy, it is the highest level under the root.
 In a domain name, it is that portion that appears furthest to the right; for example, the "com" in www.netlingo.com.

 Two letter domains, such as .uk, .de and .jp (for example), are called "country code top-level domains" (ccTLDs) and correspond to a country, territory, or other geographic location.
 The rules and policies for registering domain names in the ccTLDs vary significantly and some are reserved for use by citizens of the corresponding country.
-You should check with the registrar offering ccTLD registration services regarding the specific terms and conditions for registration.
-Be sure to also read through these definitions: .com, .edu, .gov, .net, .org, country codes

 The official list of all top-level domains is maintained by the Internet Assigned Numbers Authority (IANA).
+See also these definitions: .com, .edu, .gov, .net, .org, country codes.

 NetLingo Classification: Technical Terms